pranaySinghDev/pranaysinghdev/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact:
     There is a VSCode extension which lets you control your music from the IDE.
-    You and i will die before P vs NP gets solved.
+    You and I will die before P vs NP gets solved.
 (Change my mind) There is nothing like a full stack developer, its a unicon.